Tylerbrown7213/Blue-Green-Testing/README.md

 Workflow Testing for Blue-Green on BIG-IP (iRule)

-Examples include API and AS3 examples workflows for Blue-Green.
+Examples include API and AS3 workflows for Blue-Green.